pawrks/pico-sensor/README.md

     ![Thonny Example](https://github.com/prwilliams5/pico_sensor/blob/main/images/thonny-example.png)

+    We do need to modify the script a bit to get this working for you environment.
+Use the following steps.

+    -

     Now click the _save_ icon in the toolbar above _untitled_ and select _Save to Pico_.
-Make sure to name the file main.py or the script will not run automatically when plugged in to power.
+Make sure to name the file main.py or the script will not run automatically when plugged in to power with no PC.

-8. Now we need to wire the sensors to specific headers so the Pico can read the sensor data and send it to the Thonny shell/console for testing, then eventually Zabbix.
+8. Now, the wires for the DHT22 and water sensors need to be connected to specific header pins so the Pico can read the sensor data and send it to the Thonny shell/console for testing, then eventually Zabbix.

     In order to wire the pins correctly it is a good idea to pull up the [Raspberry Pi Pico Datasheet](https://datasheets.raspberrypi.com/picow/pico-w-datasheet.pdf).
-This will help us determine where to plug the _Power_, _Ground_, and _Data_ wires from each sensor.
+This will help determine where to plug the _Power_, _Ground_, and _Data_ wires from each sensor.

 ---